 There may be many restored scenes in this collection, but I’m aware of the material in Father Figure and Outside.
 If you have the same weakness for women’s legs I have, freeze the DVD image at 03:54 to see what you missed from Outside while watching YouTube.
-Just don’t look too closely at what’s going on in the scene, unless you want to know why YouTube couldn’t handle it.
+Just don’t look too closely at what’s going on in the scene, unless you want to know why Basic Cable and YouTube couldn’t handle it.
 Oh, heck.
 That’s a warning for the highly sensitive.
 If you think you’ll enjoy it, knock yourself out.

 Some of the images in George Michael’s videos are disturbing.
 The choreography in Spinning the Wheel includes a tragic reminder of something in African American history.

 Avoid simplistic thinking when watching these images or listening to the lyrics.
 One song (I’ll let you figure out which one) is an exercise in empathy, not hypocrisy.
 Although Mr. Michael admitted having substance abuse issues, he was also capable of viewing the nightmare from the perspective of a life partner who watches a loved one being destroyed by drugs.

 Ladies and Gentlemen: The Best of George Michael has bonus material which can be viewed on equipment that allows navigation.
 The interview on Michael Parkinson’s BBC show is excellent, and includes an unexpected interpretation of Outside.

 More than two months after George Michael’s passing, it was announced that he had died of organ failure aged fifty-three.
 Leave it at that.
 We don’t need details.